hristina6/Web_Survey_Platform/README.md

 # Web Platform for Surveys
 Web Platform for creating and managing surveys with role-based access control.
-This project provides interface for users to design custom surveys and collect responses.
+This project provides dynamic interface for users to design custom surveys and collect responses.
 ## Features
 **Survey Creation**: Design surveys with multiple question types (MCQ, text, ratings).
 - **Role-Based Access**: